Returning for Love

 She couldn’t be.

-Last he’d heard, she was in Boise.
+Last he’d heard, she was in Pocatello.
 Which was not here.
 But that color of red…he’d recognize it anywhere.

 He turned towards Kathryn, one of Abby’s bridesmaids and also the only one in the line-up who was currently unattached.
-Which was, by his reckoning, surely the reason he’d been paired up with her.
+Which was, by his reckoning, surely the reason he’d been paired up with her in the wedding lineup.
 This was Abby and Jennifer hard at work at playing matchmaker.
 He could’ve told them that Kathryn wasn’t for him.
 She was too blonde.
-Too tall.
+Too short.
 Too prone to bursts of staccato laughter.
 Too…not Iris.

 “Hey, Kathryn,” he said in a low voice.
 She turned from Chloe’s speech and sent him a giant smile.
 He knew he was being inexcusably rude, talking during Chloe’s turn in the spotlight, but he had to know.